junxit/us-congress-bills-112/bill.md

 # S. 3666

-> To amend the Animal Welfare Act to modify the definition of exhibitor.
+> To amend the Animal Welfare Act to modify the definition of “exhibitor”.

 ## § 1.
 Animal welfare